FloskelSalomon/quapos/README.md

 - Institutes: Center for Regenerative Therapies Dresden (CRTD), Technische Universität Dresden, Dresden, Germany, MPI-CBG, Dresden, Germany

 ## 2. Repository Contents
+The repository provides code for the analysis of light microscopy images with python and code for the analysis of electron microscopy images with matlab.

+### Light Microscopy
+This folder contains the according notebooks to analyse S-opsin stained outer segments.
+The demo folder includes:

+- `classifier.cl`: the trained supervised machine learning model to segment images into signal and background
+-

 - contains the classifier file
 - notebooks which were used to create the plots and the statistics
 - demo folder to demonstrate the workflow